C. sections are a weird bunch. I know. I’m one!

 I recall having nightmares until I was about three of someone slicing into me with what seemed like a bacon slicer.

 This is our second C. Section.
-No scheduling to have him out and all cleaned up in time when Aunt Petulia pops around for Sunday lunch.
+No scheduling to have him out and all cleaned up in time for Aunt Petulia when she pops round for Sunday lunch.
 This one is delivered by the fire fighter.

 There were complications.

 You can't get yourself into the correct position.